 5. Fingerless Gloves

-Not exactly the best gloves for skiing and snowboarding but you can wear them underneath your mittens for added warmth.
+They are not exactly the best gloves for skiing and snowboarding but you can wear them underneath your mittens for added warmth.
 Fingerless gloves allow you to keep the full dexterity of your fingers and thumbs while still providing some warmth and protection from the cold.

 Good for: Technical jobs like snowboard photographer/cameraman, wearing under mittens.